TechLabs-Berlin/st21-beachblue/README.md

 ### The Idea

-The idea behind beachblue is to help everyone discover their favourite beach from the comfort of their own home.
+The idea behind Beachblue is to help everyone discover their favourite beach from the comfort of their own home.
 Planning for beach days made easy, or as we say: *Your next dip, right in one click!*

 ### The Gears